Timothy Shanahan (educator): Testimony in federal court cases

 Shanahan has been an expert witness in a number of legal proceedings focusing on educational practice, educational policy, and document readability.
 In two instances his opinions have been cited in federal case law.

 In one case, the Sargent Shriver Center for Poverty Law brought a class action suit on behalf of the minor children in Cook County, Illinois who were eligible for Medicaid against the State of Illinois.
 The suit claimed that the state was failing to ensure that the plaintiffs were receiving the required pediatric care and services.
 One concern was the reading demands of notices that were sent to the parents of these Medicaid eligible children.
 Shanahan testified that the notices were more difficult than necessary and often exceeded the reading levels of the parents and guardians.
-District Judge Joan Lefkow cited his opinion in ordering that the state employ communications specialists capable of producing easier to understand notices and that parents be told, not just informed by writing, of the available services through writing.
+District Judge Joan Lefkow cited his opinion in ordering that the state employ communications specialists capable of producing easier to understand notices and that parents be told, not just informed in writing, of the services available.

 In another case Governor Bobby Jindal of Louisiana brought suit against the U.S. Department of Education and U.S. Secretary of Education Arne Duncan.
 Governor Jindal claimed that the Department of Education coerced the states to adopt the Common Core State Standards in violation of the U.S. Constitution, the Department of Education charter, and states’ rights.
 Shanahan served as expert witness on behalf of the U.S. Department of Education and testified that the Common Core did not constitute a curriculum and that, therefore, the U.S. Department of Education was not in violation.
 Judge Shelly Dick concurred, citing Shanahan's testimony in her ruling.